Welfare and Hospital Visitation

 RSL/Bunnings BBQ Fundraisers

-Bunnings have re-commenced Community BBQs' and our next fundraising BBQ's at Bunnings Cessnock will be on Sunday 19th March 23 8am to 4pm.
-Volunteers to assist most welcome.
+Bunnings have re-commenced Community BBQs' and our next fundraising BBQ's at Bunnings Cessnock will be on Saturday 22nd March 2025.
+Volunteers very welcome.

 COVID 19 RESTRICTIONS